 - Herbs – Herbs that help heal gut lining damage include slippery elm, marshmallow root, and deglycyrrhizinated licorice.
 These ancient remedies have been used for gut dysfunction for hundreds of years.

 - Iodine – Iodine is extremely beneficial for thyroid function.
 However, it’s best to get your iodine from natural sources instead of synthetic versions.
 Too much iodine can be just as detrimental as too little.
 Add sea vegetables to your diet like nori, kelp, dulse, kombu, wakame, and more as they are rich sources of iodine.

 - BeBalanced Pure-100 MCT Oil – MCT oil has been shown to boost thyroid function, providing increased energy and metabolic function, while helping your body burn fat and have more energy.

-- Maca – Maca, a powerful ingredient in our Soothe Stress cream, brings balance to the entire endocrine system including the thyroid.
+- Maca – Maca brings balance to the entire endocrine system including the thyroid.
 Maca also provides energy and vitality while helping to repair your adrenal glands.